Friends of Children with Special Needs: 2000s

 The Dream Center was FCSN's first permanent headquarters located in the Parkmont neighborhood of Fremont, California.
-News outlets, like the The Mercury News, referred this building as the "only Chinese-centric, autistic-focused center".
+News outlets, like The Mercury News, referred to this building as the "only Chinese-centric, autistic-focused center".
 In 2000, FCSN started the planning and construction process.
 The 6,000 square-foot center would have "six classrooms, a resource library, a kitchen and a multipurpose room" that would offer the families' children "day programs, job training, and therapy classes and seminars for parents".
 In addition, the parcel would also include a "1,400-square-foot, two-story building with 10 four-bedroom apartments" to have care providers to help their clients and to allow their clients to live somewhat independently.
 Groundbreaking began in 2002.
 The construction costed a total of $2.5 million (most of which came from private donors from the Chinese American community).
 Construction was completed in 2004.
 In October 2006, FCSN held its grand opening.

 In May 2004, FCSN along with several dozen parents rallied in front of the California State Capitol to protest California governor Arnold Schwarzenegger's proposed budget cuts on funding for families to pay for the "medical needs of children who are disabled".